 The wolf turned out to be a malicious smart contract hidden under the coat of a seemingly ordinary proposal in the case of Tornado Governance.

 The attacker tricked the community.
 They got a harmless-looking proposal approved through the regular voting process.
-Once approved, the attacker destroyed the original smart contract through a hidden in emergency function selfdestruct and sneakily replaced the code at the same address.
+Once approved, the attacker destroyed the original smart contract through a hidden emergency function selfdestruct and sneakily replaced the code at the same address.

 Tornado Cash Governance - An Overview